idaholab/moose/modules/geochemistry/doc/content/modules/geochemistry/database.md

        150.0000    200.0000    250.0000    300.0000
 ```

-If temperature is not one of these values, a fourth-order polynomial fit to the data is used.
+If a numerical simulation is performed at a temperature that is not one of these 8 values, a fourth-order polynomial fit to the data is used.

 ## Steam saturation curve